-Through the HLWID BLOG, News from the ‘Shed, we bring you timely and time-related updates on what is happening throughout the watershed.
+This is the HLWID’s BLOG, bringing you timely and time-related updates on what’s happening throughout the watershed.
 You will also read, from time-to-time, personal perspectives from guest bloggers on the enduring topics that describe the Hayden Lake Watershed.

 The Hayden Lake Watershed Improvement District is sponsoring the Spring ’22 Lake Debris Removal Program to rid the lake waters of hazards to navigation.